cdonner/ha-voipms_sms/README.md

 Q: Can I send to multiple phone numbers at a time, i.e. is there support for group messages?

-A: No, the Voup.ms API does not support this.
+A: No, the Voip.ms API only accepts a single recipient.

 ## Planned enhancements (with no target date):